Impact Communications, Inc.

 This Blog

 Welcome to the “Best Practices in the Financial Services Industry” blog, where you will find ideas and tips from Marie Swift, a nationally-recognized marketing communications consultant who's worked with some of the top financial services and financial advisory firms in the nation over the course of her career.
-The "Swift Chat" series. which is available in both a video and a podcast format, is co-hosted by Impact Communications Vice President Jonny Swift, who selects his own guests and brings a Millennial perspective to the show.
+The "Swift Chat" series, which is available in both a video and a podcast format, is co-hosted by Impact Communications Vice President Jonny Swift, who selects his own guests and brings a Millennial perspective to the show.
 This blog spotlights financial services firms and allied institutions that the Swifts deem as adopting "Best Practices" in the industry.
 You will find numerous posts with tools and ideas aimed at helping independent financial advisors communicate better, scale, and grow.

-Kudos for Swift ChatS
+Kudos for Swift ChatS Podcast

 Picture